-There is a natural warmth to wood that no other material has successfully replicated.
+There is no doubt in our minds that when it comes to choosing your floors the benefits of wood flooring far outweigh the other options. here is a natural warmth to wood that no other material has successfully replicated.
 In a world filled with plastic, this ancient building material is wonderfully tactile and holds both a natural energy and a sense of human tradition.

 Your floor is the canvas of your room and the determining factor in its style and atmosphere.
 A good wooden floor ages gracefully and radiates quality, much like your favourite leather jacket or a vintage wine.
 A diverse range of finishes and shades offered by Chaunceys means that there is a timber floor to suit any space, in handsome oaks and other timbers such as Douglas fir.

 Sustainability is a vital area of consideration for us at Chaunceys.
 We do not trade in virgin rainforest timber products; almost all our timber is purchased from FSC® (FSC-C131323) managed forests where new trees are planted to replace harvested ones.
 Some products are also sourced from PEFC managed forests.

 We are proud to play an integral part in the movement for carbon negativity by supplying timber flooring from sustainably managed forests.
 The oak used by Chaunceys comes from cultivated forestry with an average lifespan of 40 years; a tree can absorb 1 ton of CO2 from the atmosphere by the time it reaches this age.
 (North Carolina State University, n.d).
 Building with timber is the safest and cheapest form of carbon capture and storage, which means that in choosing sustainable wooden flooring you are contributing to the vital process of carbon negativity!
 A simple must in todays climate.